-Service: Hotel de la Paix is known for its heartfelt hospitality, deeply-influenced by the warm and welcoming attitudes inherent to Lao culture.
+Service: Sofitel Luang Prabang is known for its heartfelt hospitality, deeply influenced by the warm and welcoming attitudes inherent to Lao culture.

 Sofitel Luang Prabang, located in a refurbished French colonial fort, is one of Luang Prabang's most historic luxury hotels.
-Sofitel Luang Prabang is an all-suite property with 23 suites and pool suites, all designed in contemporary style with a bathtub, free WiFi, flat-screen TV, DVD player and iPod, as well as a private terrace/garden area.
+Formerly known as Hotel de la Paix, Sofitel Luang Prabang consists of 25 suites, including the Signature Governor's Residence, all designed in contemporary style with a bathtub, free WiFi, flat-screen TV, DVD player and iPod, as well as a private terrace/garden area.
 An all-day dining restaurant serves classic Lao cuisine, and the colonial-style bar is a great spot to enjoy a cocktail by the fireplace.
 The hotel also has a spa and library.

-These suites, which range from 150- to 183-square-feet, feature terraces overlooking private gardens.
+These suites, which range from 150 to 183 square feet, feature terraces overlooking private gardens.
 Inside, guests will be pleased to find high ceilings and comfortable sun loungers and daybeds, as well as well-appointed bathrooms with twin vanities, air conditioning, a bathtub, cable TV, a coffee maker, and a minibar.

-Facilities at Hotel de la Paix include an elaborate spa with a host of treatmen ts for the body and soul, and a generously-sized swimming pool for some much-neede d R&R, where guests may laze by the poolside with a tantalizing cocktail.
+Facilities at Sofitel Luang Prabang include an elaborate spa with a host of treatmen ts for the body and soul, and a generously-sized swimming pool for some much-neede d R&R, where guests may laze by the poolside with a tantalizing cocktail.

-Hotel de la Paix has deluxe provisions for those planning events, from business-related, to pleasure.
+The Sofitel Luang Prabang has deluxe provisions for those planning events, from business-related, to pleasure.
 Weddings are a particular favorite at the hotel, with a team of wedding and event planners who can help execute the entire day.
 Executive retreats are also available, as well as a private boardroom and a private longe.

 The hotel’s pool is an elaborate venue made up in bewitching lavender glitter, with shaded daybeds and a poolside bar that serves up a tempting array of cocktails.